deepanshs/mrsimulator/docs/installation/troubleshooting/python_errors.rst

     foo(1)
     # I received 1

-But parentheses aren't valid for indexing a subscriptable object (list, tuple, etc).
-For example, the following code will throw an TypeError
+But parentheses aren't valid for indexing a subscriptable object (list, tuple, etc.).
+For example, the following code will throw a TypeError

 .. skip: next